tekumara/notes/make.md

 ## Ignore timestamp of dependency

-To trigger a target only when a dependency does not exist use an [order-only prerequisite](https://www.gnu.org/software/make/manual/make.html#Prerequisite-Types):
+To trigger a target only when a dependency does not exist use an [order-only prerequisite](https://www.gnu.org/software/make/manual/make.html#Prerequisite-Types).
+Order-only prerequisites are never checked when determining if the target is out of date.

 eg: